MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

 1. **Migration Assessment**

    Before migrating your on-premises deployment to the cloud, it's essential to evaluate its readiness.
 To help you, we offer the Analysis and Repair tools delivers valuable insight into your overall readiness to migrate.
 It provides migration options based on your needs and detects potential migration issues based on your Dynamics SL system structure.
 The Dynamics SL Analysis and Dynamics SL Repair tools are available to download and complete from GitHub.
-Here is the URL:
+Here's the URL:

    [BCTech/Samples/DynamicsSLMigrationTools/Analysis and Repair Tool at master · microsoft/BC Tech](https://github.com/microsoft/BCTech/tree/master/samples/DynamicsSLMigrationTools/Analysis%20and%20Repair%20Tool)

    - The **Analysis Tool** connects to a Microsoft Dynamics SL database and generates an analysis report text file.
-   - The report outlines and provides an overview of the modules in use and examines the data that can be migrated to D365 BC.
+   - The report outlines and provides an overview of the modules in use and examines the data that can be migrated to Business Central.
    - Analysis Report information example:
      - Microsoft Dynamics SL version
      - Microsoft SQL version